These sweet Christmas kisses treat jars are a perfect gift idea for chocolate lovers.

 Spray paint one lid white, one black, and one green.

-Once dry, replace the lids on the jars.
+Once dry, place the lids on the jars.

 Match the white lid with the red Hershey Kisses, the black lid with the silver, and the green lid with the green.